thefactremains/zeronsd-quickstart/README.md

 ## Serve DNS

-For each network you want to serve DNS for, do the following
+For each network you want to serve DNS to, do the following

 ```
 zeronsd supervise -t ~/.token -f /etc/hosts -d beyond.corp 159924d630edb88e